-Realistic Acceptance As we have seen, research has shown a link between acceptance, coping, and PTG.
-The ability to accept and deal with situations that cannot be changed is crucial in facing adverse life situations, and is a prerequisite for working on complex emotions such as guilt (Pérez-Sales 2006) and for fostering personal growth (Calhoun et al. 2000).
+Realistic acceptance.
+As we have seen, research has shown a link between acceptance, coping, and PTG.
+The ability to accept and deal with situations that cannot be changed is crucial in facing adverse life situations, and is a prerequisite for working on complex emotions such as guilt (Pérez-Sales, 2006) and for fostering personal growth (Calhoun, Cann, Tedeschi, & McMillan, 2000).
 Be forewarned that the association is not linear, so more acceptance does not necessarily mean more growth; instead, acceptance facilitates growth.

-Locus of Control and Flexibility Perception of the possibility, though small, to successfully cope is another relevant therapeutic factor.
-It is likely that those with more self-control are more flexible since they score higher on various psychological well-being dimensions and exhibit flexibility-related strengths such as curiosity and perseverance.
-This suggests that psychological flexibility may be key to well-being (Kashdan and Rottenberg 2010).
+Locus of control and flexibility.
+Perception of the possibility, though small, to successfully cope is another relevant therapeutic factor.
+It is likely that those with more selfcontrol are more flexible since they score higher on various psychological well-being dimensions and exhibit flexibility-related strengths such as curiosity and perseverance.
+This suggests that psychological flexibility may be key to well-being (Kashdan & Rottenberg, 2010).

-Promotion of Optimism Optimism is a general disposition or tendency to hope that good happens more often than bad.
-Several studies have shown a small-to-moderate correlation between optimism and PTG (Park et al. 1996; Tedeschi and Calhoun 1996), although there may be overlap between the concepts (Zoellner and Maercker 2006).
+Promotion of optimism.
+Optimism is a general disposition or tendency to hope that good happens more often than bad.
+Several studies have shown a small-to-moderate correlation between optimism and PTG (Park, Cohen, & Murch, 1996; Tedeschi & Calhoun, 1996), although there may be overlap between the concepts (Zoellner & Maercker, 2006).

-4.7.1 Specific Techniques: Exploration and Promotion of Positive Life Changes
+Specific Techniques: Exploration and Promotion of Positive Life Changes

-Many techniques can be implemented in standard psychotherapeutic processes (Calhoun and Tedeschi 1999; Joseph 2011; Joseph and Linley 2006).
+Many techniques can be implemented in standard psychotherapeutic processes (Calhoun and Tedeschi, 1999; Joseph, 2011; Joseph and Linley, 2006).
 In this chapter, we focus on some techniques that can facilitate long-term positive changes.
-Others (e.g., recalling memories of success, working with strengths, and visualizing a better future; see Table 4.2) can be used but will not be explained in detail due to space constraints.
+Others (e.g., recalling memories of success, working with strengths, and visualizing a better future; see Table 2) can be used but will not be explained in detail due to space constraints.

-Giving Meaning to the Experience A recent review (Park 2010) on the effects of meaning making in adjusting to stressful events attempts to integrate studies in a field that paradoxically lacks coherence.
+Giving meaning to the experience.
+A recent review (Park, 2010) on the effects of meaning making in adjusting to stressful events attempts to integrate studies in a field that paradoxically lacks coherence.
 Models of dealing with traumatic situations examine ways to promote the construction of meaning posttrauma.
-Giving meaning to an adverse experience is a complex process.
-It may imply, on one hand, establishing continuity between the past, the traumatic experience, the present, and the capacity for future projection.
-On the other hand, it may also involve diminishing discrepancies between peritraumatic responses and coping (appraised meaning) and core beliefs (Joseph and Linley 2005), a process related to personal principles and life goals.
+Giving meaning to an adverse experience concerns, on one hand, establishing continuity between the past, the traumatic experience, the present, and the capacity for future projection, and on the other hand, diminishing discrepancies between responses when facing events through peritraumatic assimilation (appraised meaning), and through principles and overall goals (basic beliefs; Joseph & Linley, 2005).
 Some approaches and techniques that facilitate PTG through meaning making are:

-Fulfillment Patterns Versus Problem Patterns In psychotherapy, problem patterns connect events, people, and emotions in search of problematic patterns that give sense to suffering or discomfort.
+Fulfillment patterns versus problem patterns.
+In psychotherapy, problem patterns connect events, people, and emotions in search of problematic patterns that give sense to suffering or discomfort.
 Little attention is paid to establishing connections between elements that recur to our satisfaction, and that produce fulfillment and purpose in life.
-These connections between the past, present, and future that are positive and meaningful are called personal guidelines for fulfillment (Ochoa et al. 2010).
+These connections between the past, present, and future that are positive and meaningful are called personal guidelines for fulfillment (Ochoa et al., 2010).

-An adequate way to promote personal guidelines for fulfillment is to think of meaningful anchors that help maintain continuity after the event (e.g., "my family has always been there," "my partner still makes me feel loved," and "work makes me feel useful and worthy").
+The easiest personal guidelines for fulfillment to establish correspond to meaningful anchors that help maintain continuity after the event (e.g., "my family has always been there," "my partner still makes me feel loved," and "work makes me feel useful and worthy").

-Positive Autobiographical Memories The role of traumatic memories in the psychological treatment of trauma has been the subject of much research (Leskin et al. 1998).
+Positive autobiographical memories.
+The role of traumatic memories in the psychological treatment of trauma has been the subject of much research (Leskin, Kaloupek, & Keane, 1998).
 Nevertheless, we only recently have data on the therapeutic ability of bringing positive biographical memories to the surface.
 The role of memory in achieving a sense of growth is very relevant.
-In fact, recalled growth rather than measured growth generates positive affect (Tennen and Affleck 2009).
+In fact, recalled growth but not measured growth generates positive affect (Tennen & Affleck, 2009).
 Carver and Scheier (1990) have also demonstrated that information about change over time gives rise to positive affect.